 - Three private equity funds and hedge funds in defending against fraudulent transfer claims arising out of their receipt of substantial redemption proceeds.

 - An apparel-industry technology firm in multiple arbitrations and litigations raising breach of contract and fiduciary duty claims involving Platinum Partners and its affiliates.

-- A private investment fund in multi-year, multi-forum litigation to recoup their investments in a defrauded corporation and defeat third-party claims.
+- A private investment fund in multi-year, multi-forum litigation to recoup its investments in a defrauded corporation and defeat third-party claims.

 - Affiliates of Coventry Advisors in a dispute with Wells Fargo Bank over guaranties executed in connection with a major mixed-use development project in Michigan.

 - Cornwall Capital (featured in Michael Lewis’s The Big Short) in litigation against HSBC arising out of an ISDA credit-default swap referencing Bear Stearns; case settled favorably before discovery.

 - Fontainebleau Las Vegas and related entities in an action against a consortium of lenders for failure to fund $800 million in loan commitments to finance the construction of a major resort and casino in Las Vegas, Nevada, including a related MDL and ancillary litigation in state and federal courts.